hashicorp/terraform-provider-azurerm/website/docs/r/private_link_endpoint.html.markdown

 * `subresource_names` - (Required) The subresource name(s) that the Private Link Endpoint is allowed to connect to, see `Subresource Names` below.
 Changing this forces a new resource to be created.

 * `request_message` - (Optional) A message passed to the owner of the remote resource when the private link endpoint attempts to establish the connection to the remote resource.
 The request message can be a maximum of `140` characters in length.
+Only valid if `is_manual_connection` is set to `true`.

 ## Subresource Names

-Resource type | Subresource name | Subresource name
--- | -- | --
+Resource type | Subresource name | Subresource secondary name -- | -- | --
 Sql DB/DW | sqlServer |
 Storage Account  | blob | blob_secondary